symplyelah/Ifeoma-Egbogah/content/blog/English-Premier-League-Ranking-Series/03-Ranking-of-Managers-Using-Empirical-Bayes/Empirical-Bayes-Estimation.md

 {{< /panel >}}
 {{< /panelset >}}

-Hmmmm.....
-Not bad!
-So we have our shape parameters for the beta distribution.
-How does this fit to the distribution of the raw winning averages shown by the histogram?
-Let's plot and see.
+We can visualize the fit of the shape parameters for the beta distribution to the distribution of the raw winning averages shown in the histogram by plotting the distribution and examining its alignment

 {{< panelset class = "greetings" >}}
 {{< panel name = "Prior Distribution" >}}